topranks/wmf-clab/README.md

 Scripting to create a topology file for [containerlab](https://containerlab.srlinux.dev/) to simulate the WMF network (see this [presentation](https://www.youtube.com/watch?v=n81Tc1g4W5U) for an intro.)

-The script uses WMF Netbox, and homer public repo YAML files, to collect information on devices running on the WMF network and create a topology to simulate them using docker/containerlab, with Juniper's [crpd](https://www.juniper.net/documentation/us/en/software/crpd/crpd-deployment/topics/concept/understanding-crpd.html) container image as router nodes.
+The script uses WMF Netbox, and homer public repo YAML files, to collect information about devices in the WMF network and create a topology to simulate them using docker/containerlab, with Juniper's [crpd](https://www.juniper.net/documentation/us/en/software/crpd/crpd-deployment/topics/concept/understanding-crpd.html) container image as router nodes.
 Some companion scripts are included to export manually added config from production routers, and push it to the containerlab nodes.

 As crpd is a lightweight container it requires significantly less resources than VM-based appliances such as vMX.
 This means it is possible to simulate many virtual nodes on relatively modest hardware.